-Choosing the right name for your business is as critical as starting your business it self.
-A well researched name brings the right people to you like wise a poorly planned name can get totally lost amount million others out there.
+Choosing the right name for your business is as critical as starting your business itself.
+A well-researched name brings the right people to you while a poorly planned name can get lost among the millions of others out there.

 - What do I want people to think when they say my business name?